-Figure 1: There is some evidence of a small increase in people testing positive for COVID-19 in July 2020 after a low point in June, which appears to have now levelled off
+Figure 1: There is some evidence of a small increase in people testing positive for COVID-19 in July 2020 after a low point in June, which has continued to level off

-Estimated percentage of the population in England testing positive on nose and throat swabs for the coronavirus (COVID-19) daily since 3 July 2020
+Estimated percentage of the population in England testing positive for the coronavirus (COVID-19) on nose and throat swabs since 26 April 2020

-- 1. These results are provisional and subject to revision. - The break distinguishes between the latest six-week estimates and the earlier periods, which were modelled on 22 July.
+- 1. These results are provisional and subject to revision. - 2.
+The break distinguishes between the latest six-week estimates and the earlier period.
+The estimates for the earlier period were revised in the last publication and will be updated periodically.
 Using data from only the most recent six weeks in the model enables us to continue to provide timely results. - 3.
 All estimates are subject to uncertainty, given that a sample is only part of the wider population.
 The model used to provide these estimates is a Bayesian model: these provide 95% credible intervals.
 A credible interval gives an indication of the uncertainty of an estimate from data analysis.
 95% credible intervals are calculated so that there is a 95% probability of the true value lying in the interval. - 4.
-Initial official reported estimates covering the full study period to date are not included because the same time periods are covered in the fortnightly weighted estimates. - 5.
-Official reported estimates between 27 April and 5 July are based on average fortnightly weighted estimates reported each week and are plotted at the midpoint (Sunday) of each fortnightly period. - 6.
-Official reported estimates from 6 July onwards are based on the mid-point (Thursday) modelled estimate of the given week.
-In the most recent week (7 to 13 August) the mid-point is a Monday.
+Official reported estimates are plotted at a reference point believed to be most representative of the given week.
+Details of which day was used for each week can be found in the dataset that accompanies this bulletin. - 5.
+Modelled estimates include additional swab test results not available when the official reported estimates were produced.